keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 How might complexity appear in code?

-* Configuration may be read when starting from the environment or from config files.
-At runtime a database might be used.
+* When a program starts, it may be read configuration from the environment, database, or files.
+Configuration may also be a continuous process at runtime.
 * Feature flags and ramps need to be queried in real-time.
 Error handling modes must be provided in the event that a query fails.
-* Database queries are surrounded by exception handling, and only handled insofar as the compiler requires.
+* Database queries are surrounded by exception handling and recovery.
 * API calls require asynchronous IO.
 * External API calls can fail for many reasons.
 Different types of failures may dictate aborting the current operation or retrying it.
 * API responses are validated and transformed into domain objects.
+Sometimes the responses are an unexpected format.
 * Logging libraries are used to track errors, and might require file system or network access.
 * Metrics libraries are used and require network access.